Australian Journal of Grape and Wine Research

 It is essential that corresponding authors supply an email address to which correspondence can be emailed while their article is in production.

 Notifications will be sent to the corresponding author when proofs are ready for reviewing.
 The process of checking and annotating your proofs can be made entirely online, without the need to download files.
 You will find detailed step-by-step instructions to guide you through this process when the proofs are ready.
 Associated forms will also be made available with the proofs.
 The purpose of the PDF proof is a final check of the layout, and of tables and figures.
 Alterations other than the essential correction of errors are unacceptable at PDF proof stage.
 The proof should be checked, and approval to publish the article should be emailed to the Publisher by the date indicated, otherwise, it may be signed off on by the Editor or held over to the next issue.

-A free PDF offprint will be supplied to the corresponding author.
 A minimum of 50 additional offprints will be provided upon request, at the author’s expense.
 These paper offprints may be ordered online.
 Please visit http://offprint.cosprinters.com/, fill in the necessary details and ensure that you type information in all of the required fields.